2011 House Bill 4361: Replace MBT, raise income tax, trim creditsPublic Act 38 of 2011

 To leave in place for persons age 67 and above the current income tax exemption on all income from government pensions and some income from private sector pensions.

-Moved to reconsider by Sen. Tupac Hunter D-Detroit on May 12, 2011
+Motion to reconsider by Sen. Tupac Hunter (D-5)

 The vote stripping out repeal of the income tax pension exemption.